sensu/sensu-docs/content/sensu-go/6.5/observability-pipeline/observe-process/send-slack-alerts.md

     parent: observe-process
 ---

-Sensu event handlers are actions the Sensu backend executes on [events][1].
+Pipelines are Sensu resources composed of [observation event][1] processing workflows made up of filters, mutators, and handlers.
-You can use handlers to send an email alert, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.
+You can use pipelines to send email alerts, create or resolve incidents (in PagerDuty, for example), or store metrics in a time-series database like InfluxDB.

-This guide will help you send alerts to Slack in the channel `monitoring` by configuring a handler named `slack` to a check named `check_cpu`.
+This guide will help you send alerts to Slack in the channel `monitoring` by configuring a pipeline and adding it to a check named `check_cpu`.
-If you don't already have this check in place, follow [Monitor server resources][2] to add it.
+If you don't already have this check in place, as well as an entity with a `system` subscription, follow [Monitor server resources][2] to add the check and the correct entity subscription.

 ## Register the dynamic runtime asset